hillelMerran/data-science/multiple_models/README.md

 This dataset is originally used by Gorman and Sejnowski in their study of the classification of sonar signals using a neural network.
 Their task was to train a network to discriminate between sonar signals bounced off a metal cylinder and those bounced off a roughly cylindrical rock.

+The transmitted sonar signal is a frequency-modulated chirp, rising in frequency.
+The data set contains signals obtained from a variety of different aspect angles, spanning 90 degrees for the cylinder and 180 degrees for the rock.

 The dataset contains 208 patterns obtained by bouncing sonar signals off a metal cylinder (111 patterns) and rocks (97 patterns) at various angles and under various conditions.

 Each pattern is a set of 60 numbers in the range 0.0 to 1.0.
 Each number represents the energy within a particular frequency band, integrated over a certain period of time.